Anti-War Movement, Articles, Howard Zinn

 Zinn urged Americans to question the official story of every war.
 Who benefits?
 Who dies?
 Who profits?
 Who loses land?
 Who gains resources?
 Who controls the narrative?
 Who gets silenced when they object?

 A people’s history does not despise soldiers.
 It honors them enough to ask whether rulers sent them into just wars or imperial projects.
-It honors civilians enough to remember that their lives matter as much as the lives of citizens of powerful nations.
+It honors civilians by remembering that their lives matter as much as those of citizens of powerful nations.

-Create a cinematic 16:9 full-color symbolic historical image about empire abroad.
-Show a world map spread across a table where corporate documents, military helmets, ships, flags without readable symbols, and resource markers overlap.
-Around the map, shadowy policymakers and profiteers make decisions, while in the foreground ordinary soldiers, families, and civilians from affected countries stand with dignity and concern.
-The image should question imperial power without glorifying war.
-Use luminous cinematic realism, crisp faces, emotional depth, soft natural colors, blue, cream, ivory, muted green, silver, and restrained gold accents, elegant composition, landscape 16:9.
-Avoid text, captions, logos, gore, combat scenes, cartoon style, or propaganda.
+A historical image of the empire abroad depicts a world map spread across a table, with corporate documents, military helmets, ships, flags with illegible symbols, and resource markers overlapping.
+Around the map, shadowy policymakers and profiteers make decisions, while in the foreground, ordinary soldiers, families, and civilians from affected countries stand with dignity and concern.
+The image questions imperial power without glorifying war.

 THE NEW DEAL AND THE PEOPLE’S GOVERNMENT